2021 Midyear Outlook: Navigating through the recovery

-The opinions expressed are those of the Portfolio's managers and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through Dec.
-31, 2017, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through March 31, 2021, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

-Risk factors: The value of the Portfolio's shares will change, and you could lose money on your investment.
-An investment in the Portfolio is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The Portfolio may allocate from 0 to 100% of its assets between stocks, bonds and short-term instruments of issuers around the globe.
+Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund may allocate its assets among different asset classes of varying correlation around the globe.
 The Fund’s Equity Sleeve typically holds a limited number of stocks (generally 50 to 70).
 As a result, the appreciation or depreciation of any one security held by the Fund may have a greater impact on the Fund’s NAV than it would if it invested in a larger number of securities.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
-The Fund’s Diversifying Sleeve includes fixed-income securities, that are subject to interest-rate risk and, as such, the net asset value of the Portfolio may fall as interest rates rise.
+The Fund’s Diversifying Sleeve includes fixed-income securities, that are subject to interest-rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 Loans (including loan assignments, loan participations and other loan instruments) carry other risks, including the risk of insolvency of the lending bank or other intermediary.
 Loans may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 The Fund may seek to hedge market risk via the use of derivative instruments.
 Such investments involve additional risks.
 Investing in commodities is generally considered speculative because of the significant potential for investment loss due to cyclical economic conditions, sudden political events, and adverse international monetary policies.
-Markets for commodities are likely to be volatile and the Portfolio may pay more to store and accurately value its commodity holdings than it does with the Portfolio's other holdings.
+Markets for commodities are likely to be volatile and the Fund may pay more to store and accurately value its commodity holdings than it does with the Fund’s other holdings.
 These and other risks are more fully described in the Fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers..

 Annuities are long-term financial products designed for retirement purposes.
 Annuity and life insurance guarantees are based on the financial strength and claims-paying ability of the issuing insurance company.
 The guarantees have no bearing on the performance of a variable investment option.
 Variable investment options are subject to market risk, including loss of principal.
 There are charges and expenses associated with annuities and variable life insurance products, including mortality and expense risk charges, management fees, administrative fees, expenses for optional riders and deferred sales charges for early withdrawals.
 Withdrawals before age 59 1/2 may be subject to a 10% IRS tax penalty and surrender charges may apply.